 SECTION 205.
-CERTIFICATE OF GOOD STANDING FOR PROTECTED SERIES.
+CERTIFICATE OF GOOD STANDING FOR PROTECTED

+SERIES.

-- (a) On request of any person, the [Secretary of State] shall issue a certificate of good standing for a protected series of a series limited liability company or a certificate of registration for a foreign protected series if: - (1) in the case of a protected series: - (A) no statement of dissolution, termination, or relocation pertaining to the protected series has been filed; and - (B) the company has delivered to the [Secretary of State] for filing the most recent [annual] [biennial] report required by [cite the provision of this state's limited liability company act requiring an annual or biennial report] and the report includes the name of the protected series, unless:
+- (a) On request of any person, the [Secretary of State] shall issue a certificate of good - 36 standing for a protected series of a series limited liability company or a certificate of registration - 37 for a foreign protected series if: - 38 (1) in the case of a protected series: - 39 (A) no statement of dissolution, termination, or relocation pertaining to the

-- (i) when the company delivered the report for filing, the protected series designation pertaining to the protected series had not yet taken effect; or - (ii) after the company delivered the report for filing, the company delivered to the [Secretary of State] for filing a statement of designation change changing the name of the protected series; or - (2) in the case of a foreign protected series, it is registered to do business in this state. - (b) A certificate issued under subsection (a) must state: - (1) in the case of a protected series: - (A) the name of the protected series of the series limited liability company and the name of the company; - (B) that the requirements of subsection (a) are met; - (C) the date the protected series designation pertaining to the protected series took effect; and - (D) if a statement of designation change pertaining to the protected series has been filed, the effective date and contents of the statement; - (2) in the case of a foreign protected series, that it is registered to do business in this state; - (3) that the fees, taxes, interest, and penalties owed to this state by the protected series or foreign protected series and collected through the [Secretary of State] have been paid, if:
+1 protected series has been fried, and 2 (B) the company has delivered to the [Secretary of State] for filing the 3 most recent [annual] [biennial] report required by [cite the provision of this state's limited 4 liability company statute requiring an annual or biennial report] and the report includes the name 5 of the protected series, unless: 6 (i) when the company delivered the report for filing the protective 7 series designation pertaining to the protected series had not yet taken effect; or 8 (ii) after the company delivered the report for filing, the company 9 delivered to the [Secretary of State] for filing a statement of designation change changing the 10 name of the protected series.
+11 (2) in the case of a foreign protected series, it is registered to do business in this 12 state.
+13 (b) A certificate issued under subsection (a) must state: 14 (1) in the case of a protected series: 15 (A) the name of the protected series of the series limited liability company 16 and the name of the company; 17 (B) that the requirements of subsection (a) are met; 18 (C) the date the protected series designation pertaining to the protected 19 series took effect; and 20 (D) if a statement of designation change pertaining to the protected series 21 has been filed, the effective date and contents of the statement; 22 (2) in the case of a foreign protected series, that it is registered to do business in 23 this state;